Business Studies Class 12 Syllabus

 Unit 10: Financial Markets

-- Financial Markets: concept and types.
+- Financial Markets: Concept, Functions and types

 - Money market and its instruments.